 Medical office tenants, though, are stable businesses, provide essential services, and are in an excellent position to renegotiate their leases.

 Macie Morris, Associate Agent for Austin and Central Texas summarized what she’s seeing: “In an office building, where attorneys were before the pandemic, medical tenants now have the power to get a better deal – whether it’s initial P&I money or a different space.
 Medical tenants located in traditional office buildings that have higher vacancy rates before the pandemic are in a better position than in the past to renegotiate on renewals.”

 However, in retail locations, rents have held steady, mostly due to the strength of the Austin market.

-Takeaway: Retail is booming, rents will be going up.
-Less so in office.
+Takeaway: Retail is booming, and rents will be going up.
+Less so in the office.

 Renewal Stats.
 A line graph from Co-Star displays the availability rates climbing in office buildings.
 Combined with asking rents dropping for the first time since 2011, doctors and dentists are in a prime position to renegotiate their leases.

 Macie Morris – Associate Agent, Austin, and Central Texas

 Austin is an anomaly.
 The Coronavirus pandemic has stalled retail growth elsewhere, but Austin’s population and income growth are some of the strongest in the nation.
 As such, construction is underway in Central Texas, particularly in the surrounding areas.
 As a result, rents are staying strong but there is room to get in on the growth – above are the places to look.

 “Rents are increasing – In one instance, we’re under contract on an office condo, and the day after we close, the landlord is raising asking prices.
 There is typically more space in suburban markets of the Austin MSA because of new construction… and often medical tenants are some of the first to sign in a new development,” Macie shared.